Houston police uncover 'disturbing' human smuggling case with more than 90 people trapped in home

 The department's SWAT team entered a house at 12210 Chessington Drive and the kidnapping investigation soon became a "disturbing" human smuggling case, Edwards said.

 Property records show the address contains a 2,319-square-foot home with five bedrooms and two baths.
 Neighbors told police they were unaware that so many people were inside.
+It was being rented to a single man.

 Multiple people inside reported possible coronavirus symptoms including fevers and loss of sense of smell.